Nino Navarra: Biography

 He was born from Leonard Navarra and Cecilia Triolo of the barons of Sant'Anna, and died during World War I in 1917, at the age of 32.
 He was an infantry second lieutenant who fell for his country and was awarded a Silver Medal of Military Valor.

 At the age of twenty (in 1905), he published a collection of sonnets, entitled L'annunziazione, which easily brings back to the name of his model, Gabriele D'Annunzio.
 As he received several approvals for his compositions, Navarra left his home town to attend the Roman literary circles, where he met D'Annunzio, in the period when the poet was also successful with his dramatic works.

 He collaborated with the Italian cultural magazine Scena illustrata and with the French periodical Eclair.
 In Paris, the poet acquired estimate for his oratorical skills which took him to give a series of lectures on literary subjects in Germany and Brazil, where he had the opportunity of sharing his lyrics that were very expressive and full of musicality now mobile and lithe, now slow and serious.

 Poetics

-I tried to link all the images of my lyrical impetuosity to a dominant Image, more spiritual and higher, free from any restraint and compulsion, not searched with an artificial effort, but offered by itself as a beautiful and very pure thing, always smiling in the bottom of my thought.

 In his poetry, he sings the fullness of life: